COVID-19: travel health notice for all travellers

 You must be at least 18 years old to drive a car in Portugal.

-You can drive using a Canadian driver’s licence for up to 180 days.
-An International Driving Permit is recommended.
+You can drive using a Canadian driver’s licence for up to 185 days, as long as you are not a resident of Portugal.

-Penalties for drinking and driving are strict.
-Convicted offenders can expect heavy fines and a jail sentence.
+Penalties for drinking and driving are severe.
+Convicted offenders can expect heavy fines, car seizure and a jail sentence.

 The use of mobile telephones while driving is illegal, unless the phone is fitted with a hands-free device.

-Use of low-beam headlights is obligatory at all times.
+You must use low-beam headlights at all times.